smith1511/hpc/slurm-on-sles12/README.md

 ### MPI

 To run MPI applications you'll need to use the A8/A9 instances which include InfiniBand and RDMA support.
 We suggest using A8 for the head node and A9 instances for worker nodes.

-Currently Intel MPI is supported.
+Currently RDMA only supports Intel MPI.
+You can download the Intel pieces and get an evaluation license from https://software.intel.com/en-us/intel-mpi-library.